paris-swc/advanced-numpy-lesson/02-broadcasting.md

        [20, 21, 22]])
 ```

-This is the same as:
+This is the same as adding a column and  row vector:

 ``` {.python}
 >>> b_row = b[np.newaxis, :]